Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## README.md

-Replace the existing text with a disclaimer in the following format, with migration guide provided as necessary:
+Replace the existing text with a disclaimer in the following format, with a migration guide provided as necessary.
+If a migration guide will not be provided, omit the last line in the disclaimer.

 > # Microsoft Azure SDK for Python
 >